Polymer/old-docs-site/docs/polymer/styling.md

       border: 1px solid black;
     }

-**Tip:** If you use a CSS preprocessor, be careful that it doesn't strip out the `@polyfill` comments.
-{: .alert .alert-error }

-### @polyfill-rule {#at-polyfill-rule}
+### polyfill-rule {#at-polyfill-rule}

-The `@polyfill-rule` directive is used to create a style rule that should apply *only* when the Shadow DOM polyfill is in use.
-It's a useful catch-all when it's not possible to write a rule that can automatically morph between native Shadow DOM and polyfill Shadow DOM.
-Because of the simulated styling {{site.project_title}} provides, you should rarely need to use this directive.
+The `polyfill-rule` selector is useful for creating style rules that *only* apply when the Shadow DOM polyfill is in use.
+When you can't write a style rule that works across native and Shadow DOM polyfill, it's your solution.
+However, because of the style shimming {{site.project_title}} provides, you should rarely need to use this selector.

-To create a rule that only applies under the polyfill, place the `@polyfill-rule` directive entirely inside a CSS comment:
+To use `polyfill-rule`, create the rule and include a list of styles.
+Then, add a `content` property describing the CSS selector those styles should apply to.
+For example:

-    /* @polyfill-rule .foo {
+    polyfill-rule {
+      content: '.bar';
       background: red;
-    } */
+    }

-    /* @polyfill-rule :host.foo .bar {
+    polyfill-rule {
+      content: ':host.foo .bar';
       background: blue;
-    } */
+    }

-This has no effect under native Shadow DOM but under the polyfill, the comment is removed and the selector prefixed with the element name:
+These rules are a noop under native Shadow DOM.
+Under the polyfill, `polyfill-rule` is replaced by the selector in `content`. {{site.project_title}} also prefixes the rule with the element name.

+The previous examples become:

-    x-foo .foo {
+    x-foo .bar {
       background: red;
     }